-I’m never in the mood to cook an actual meal in the morning, so if I want something healthy and filling , meal prep is the only solution.
-These savory Vegetarian Breakfast Bowls are packed with protein, fiber and other important nutrients, making them a great way to start the day.
-They can easily be customized by adding your favorite veggies and other toppings, and the heated ingredients can even be mixed together and thrown inside of a breakfast burrito or taco.
+I’m never in the mood to cook a meal in the morning, so if I want something healthy and filling, meal prep is the only solution.
+These savory Vegetarian Breakfast Bowls are packed with protein, fiber, and other essential nutrients, making them a great way to start the day.
+They can easily be customized by adding your favorite veggies and other toppings, and the heated ingredients can even be mixed and thrown inside a breakfast burrito or taco.

 Why You’ll Love This Hearty Breakfast Recipe

-- Easy to prep ahead – I share a lot of sweet meal prep breakfast recipes, like baked oatmeal, but some days I’m craving something savory, first thing in the morning.
-These breakfast rice bowls are healthy, filling and can be prepped up to 5 days in advance.
-Just pop one in the microwave for a minute, or two, and you’ve got yourself a balanced breakfast that will help fuel your day.
+- Easy to prep ahead – I share a lot of sweet meal prep breakfast recipes, like baked oatmeal, but sometimes I crave something savory for breakfast first thing in the morning.
+These breakfast rice bowls are healthy, filling, and can be prepped up to 5 days in advance.
+Just pop one in the microwave for a minute or two, and you’ve got yourself a balanced breakfast that will help fuel your day.

-- Packed with important nutrients – These breakfast bowls are filled with healthy ingredients, including eggs, sweet potato, beans and fresh veggie toppings.
+- Packed with essential nutrients – These breakfast bowls are filled with healthy ingredients, including eggs, sweet potato, beans, and fresh veggie toppings.
 You can also throw in some cooked spinach or kale for even more vegetables.

-- Can be customized – This breakfast bowl recipe can easily be customized based on what you like.
-For example, you can do scrambled, fried or hard boiled eggs, regular potatoes instead of sweet potatoes, whatever type of beans you prefer and the toppings of your choice.
+- Can be customized – This breakfast bowl recipe can be easily customized to suit your preferences.
+For example, you can do scrambled, fried, or hard-boiled eggs, regular potatoes instead of sweet potatoes, whatever type of beans you prefer, and the toppings of your choice.

 Why Your Body Will Love These Vegetarian Breakfast Bowls